Contactless Cards Are Finally Ready for Prime Time (No, This Time We *Really* Mean It!)

 Then two things happened.
 First, in 2013 Target had a major security breach that included the theft of customer card data (including PINs).
 In response, the payment networks requested that issuers accelerate the adoption of the more secure EMV chip standard, and by the end of 2015 almost all cards issued had this standard.
 And second, Apple launch Apple Pay in 2014, which also used the EMV technology and put mobile payments into the hands of iPhone users.

-READ ALSO 69% of Small Businesses Would Switch Banks
+READ ALSO One-third of Small Businesses Start with Less Than $5,000

 Globally, the rest of the world was already one step ahead.
 By 2016 many countries were using a new contactless standard that combined the EMV chip with near-field communication (NFC), making contactless transactions safer than the RFID predecessors.
 Contactless transactions were becoming the norm, everywhere but in the U.S.